WTFAcademy/WTF-Ethers/en/19_Mempool/readme.md

   - web
 ---

-# Ethers Quick Start: 19.
+# WTF Ethers: 19.
 Listening to Mempool

-I have recently been revisiting `ethers.js` to reinforce my understanding of the details and also to create a simplified guide called `WTF Ethers Quick Start` for beginners.
+I have recently been revisiting `ethers.js` to reinforce my understanding of the details and also to create a simplified guide called `# WTF Ethers` for beginners.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)